tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 # What CalDAV-server to choose?

-TLDR-summary: To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there are good enough.
+TLDR-summary: To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough (though I should do more testing, particularly towards SOGo).
 I ended up with DAViCal, but had to fix some bugs and make a workaround in plann.

 ## Requirements